NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.2.Chapter/README.md

 "Hello" - 1 , "World" / 123 , "Hello" * "World"

 The + operator works with strings, but it might not do what you expect.
-For strings, the + operator performs concatenation, which means joining end-to- end.
+For strings, the + operator performs concatenation, which means joining end-to-end.
 So "Hello, " + "World!" yields the string "Hello, World!".

 Since addition is defined for both numbers and strings, Java performs auto- matic conversions you may not expect: